-The CT Department of Energy and Environmental Protection (DEEP) issued a new General Permit for the Discharge of Stormwater from Small Municipal Separate Storm Sewer Systems (MS4) on January 20, 2016.
-The permit applies to all NVCOG municipalities with the exception of Bethlehem, and represents a marked increase in municipal responsibility in the management of stormwater and stormwater infrastructure over the previous permit originally issued in 2004.
+The CT Department of Energy and Environmental Protection (DEEP) issued a new General Permit for the Discharge of Stormwater from Small Municipal Separate Storm Sewer Systems (MS4) on September 29, 2023.
+The permit applies to all NVCOG municipalities with the exception of Bethlehem, and represents a marked increase in municipal responsibility in the management of stormwater and stormwater infrastructure over the original permit issued in 2004.

 The new permit retains the original 6 Minimum Control Measures found in the previous permit, but prescribes more comprehensive compliance requirements.
 NVCOG staff has prepared this MS4 Detailed Comparison between the previous and new permits.